yantr-manav/nirmaan-assignment/README.md

 ### 1. Audio Ingestion :
 Integrate `OpenAI Whisper` to allow direct audio file uploads instead of text transcripts
 ### 2. LLM Feedback:
-Usse a generative model ( Llama 3 or GPT-4o) to write personalized textual advice rather than just displaying metrics.
+Use a generative model ( Llama 3 or GPT-4o) to write personalized textual advice rather than just displaying metrics.
 ### 3. Database Integration :
 Store student scores in SQLite/PostgreSQL to track progress over time.

 ---
 Submitted by Saivamshi Jilla for the AI Internship Case Study